What is Haptics?

-The most well-known examples of haptics are probably the vibration in a mobile phone or the rumble in a game controller, but there are actually a huge variety of applications: wearables, AR/VR experiences, digital out-of-home advertising, automotive infotainment and high-end military and industrial simulation equipment, to name just a few.
+The most well-known examples of haptics are probably the vibration in a mobile phone or the rumble in a game controller, but there are actually a huge variety of applications: wearables, AR/VR experiences (also known as spatial computing), digital out-of-home advertising, automotive infotainment and high-end military and industrial simulation equipment, to name just a few.

 HAPTICS, HAPTIC FEEDBACK, AND HAPTIC TECHNOLOGY

 Haptics is often used interchangeably with the terms haptic technology (the specific technologies that simulate tactile sensations) and haptic feedback (the way touch is used to communicate with users).

 However, while the terms are closely related, they are not exactly the same.
 Haptics is actually a broader category that encompasses both haptic technology and haptic feedback, together with the physiology and neuroscience of touch.

 We consistently underestimate the importance of touch.
 After vision it’s the second most important way we have of understanding, exploring, and interacting with the world.

 Touch is like our extra set of eyes.
 It provides us with a rich 360° field of perception that complements our high-definition but also limited field of vision.
 It is also fundamentally associated with our sense of body ownership and presence, and intimately linked to the way we communicate emotion.

 Until recently, however, our use of the sense of touch in interfaces was very limited.